cesart/brainOS/README.md

 ---

+## Design process

+The design work lives in `brainos-designs.pen` [[view](brainos-designs.pen)] — a [Pencil](https://www.pencil.design) file with the full exploration: layout explorations, component details, type scale, and interaction specs.
+Open it in the Pencil app to see how the interface decisions were made before they became code.

+Most of the implementation was built hands-on using [Claude Code](https://claude.ai/code) as a development partner — iterating directly in the editor, making real-time decisions about interactions and edge cases rather than doing a full handoff.
+The point wasn't to skip the craft; it was to compress the gap between design intent and working product.

+---

 ## What it does

-- **Daily journal** with a custom markdown editor — transparent textarea over a rich-text render layer so formatting (tasks, events, headings, blockquotes) reads cleanly without toggling modes
+- **Daily journal** with a custom Markdown editor — transparent textarea over a rich-text render layer so formatting (tasks, events, headings, blockquotes) reads cleanly without toggling modes
 - **Mini calendar + week view** in the sidebar for quick date navigation
 - **Modes** (powered by Airtable) — collections that filter items into focused contexts
 - **Mobile view** — a distinct bottom-sheet layout optimized for phone use, not just a shrunk desktop
-- **Live clock**, contextual date labels (Today / Past / Future), and ambient details that make the interface feel grounded in the present
+- **Design details** like contextual date labels, pixel polish, microinteractions, and other ambient details that make the interface feel grounded and alive

 ---